 Why did you choose this degree at Messiah College?

 I chose this major because of all the applications and fields chemistry and biochemistry can be applied to.
 When deciding on a major, I was at a crossroad between pursuing a career in food science or agriculture research, and I saw biochemistry as a bridge between those two fields.
 The faculty at the department also helped me figure out my interests and passions while I was there.

 How did your Messiah College degree prepare you for this career?

-Is there any specific advice you would offer someone pursuing or considering this degree?
+Is there any specific advice you would offer someone pursuing or considering

 Do you have anything else you would like to share?

 The professors in this department are the most welcoming and helpful people you'll ever meet.
 They will always make time for you when you need help.
 I would choose this major again if I could.